Rick-Houser/jeh/_posts/2025-03-25-alertmanager.md

 tags: [prometheus, alertmanager, flask, ec2, docker-compose, monitoring]
 ---

-Welcome back, reliability enthusiasts.
-In part 2, we added Grafana to visualize our Flask app’s metrics, tagging it as `v2.0`.
+In part 2, we added Grafana to visualize our Flask app’s metrics.
 Now, in part 3, we’re enhancing our setup with alerting and deploying it to the cloud.
-This moves us from passive observation to proactive monitoring and brings our app into a production-like environment on AWS EC2.
-Here’s how I approached it in four steps, with an eye on SRE principles you can apply to your own systems.
+This moves us from passive observation to proactive monitoring and brings our app into an environment on AWS EC2 that mimics production.
+Here are the four steps I followed, using SRE principles.

 ## Step 1: Track Errors for Full Observability
 To catch issues, I added an error metric to the Flask app using Prometheus.
 This tracked failures such as missing tasks in POST requests, giving us the "Errors" piece of the RED method (Rate, Errors, Duration).
 It's a small change, but it completes the picture we started with request rates and latency.